In our mid-to-late 20s, we're bound to fall into more serious relationships.

 At some point or another, you'll have to deal with distance away from your beau, whether it's a weekend girls getaway, a long trip back home to visit your parents or a year abroad pursuing a fellowship.

-It's not an ideal romantic circumstance, especially in relation to sex and intimacy, but partners not only deal with distance, they also get creative with it.
+It's not an ideal romantic circumstance, especially in relation to intimacy, but partners not only deal with distance, they also get creative with it.

 While a boyfriend may give up on you because of distance, a partner will step up his game.
 If he's the creative/literary type, he might text you poetry quotes all day and night.